Erehmaryann/music_player/README.md

 This is a Music player clone.
 Fetches data from a local database.

-It is hosted on github pages: [animated template](https://erehmaryann.github.io/music_player/)
+It is hosted on github pages: [music player](https://erehmaryann.github.io/music_player/)

 And it is fully responsive.